 When it comes to the various methods of hair removal, it’s tempting to opt for home treatments that cost less and promise silky-smooth and hair-free skin.

 However, are home treatments the right choice for laser hair removal?

 Home Devices vs. Professional Laser Treatments

-Here are a few reasons why you should ditch your home device and opt for a cosmetic laser tech who has attended medical aesthetics training:
+Here are a few reasons why you should ditch your home device and opt for a cosmetic laser tech who has attended a medical aesthetics training course: